 • Responsible Supply Chain

-At Nike, we are committed to creating a more equitable workplace for women — throughout our company and across our supply chain — because gender inequality is a pervasive, global issue that prevents women from having an opportunity to reach their full potential at school, in their communities and in their careers.
-And we know that doing things like maintaining 1:1 pay equity for women globally, promoting more women to leadership positions and improving family benefits for working moms is good for our employees, our business[1] and the world.
-According to a study by BSR, if women participated in the economy equally to men, it would add as much as US$28 trillion to the annual global GDP[2].
+At NIKE, we are committed to creating a more gender equitable workplace — throughout our company and across our extended supply chain — because gender inequality is a pervasive, global issue that prevents women from having the opportunity to reach their full potential in their communities and in their careers.
+We also know that gender diverse businesses perform better than their non-diverse peers and have a positive impact on workers including more effectively attracting and retaining talent.
+[1,2]

 [1] Diversity wins: How inclusion matters.
 McKinsey & Company.